Patrick Carrigan: 2019

 In Round 5, 2019 Carrigan made his NRL debut for the Brisbane Broncos against the Wests Tigers.
 Carrigan would finish the season with 19 games played and would be awarded a joint winner of the Broncos Rookie of The Year award alongside fellow Broncos U20s graduate Thomas Flegler.

 2020

 With regular captain Alex Glenn missing the start of the 2020 NRL season due to injury, Carrigan would co-captain Brisbane for the first two rounds of the 2020 NRL season alongside recruit Brodie Croft having only previously played 19 NRL games in his career.

 Carrigan made 19 appearances for Brisbane captaining in 12 of those games in the 2020 NRL season as the club finished last on the table and claimed the wooden spoon for the first time in their history.

 Carrigan would win both the Broncos Player of The Year & Players' Player awards alongside Payne Haas, while being the sole recipient of the Broncos Most Consistent award.

-Even with a poor season at club land Carrigan performed very well and was selected in the extended 27 man squad for Queensland in the State of Origin in November however did not play.